laszlocph/gimlet-documentation/src/pages/docs/installation.md

 #### Docker Desktop

-Docker Desktop doesn't require special handling, therefor leave everything at default.
+Leave everything at default.

 #### Minikube

-TODO
+Leave everything at default.

 #### kind

-TODO
+Leave everything at default.

 ## Kickstarting the gitops automation